The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Background

 There are three relevant timescales that we use in the determination of the runtime of a fault-tolerant quantum circuit.
 First, there is the code cycle time $t_c$, which is the time required for the completion of one code cycle (i.e., one round of syndrome extraction).
 This time is hardware-dependent, with typical estimates for different platforms ranging from 1 \textmu s to 1 ms~\cite{acharya_quantum_2025,bombin_interleaving_2021,zhou_resource_2025,pataki_compiling_2025,leone_resource_2025}.
 Second, there is the logical cycle time $t_l$, which is the time required for one logical cycle.
 Since a logical cycle consists of $d_t$ code cycles, this is related to the code cycle time by $t_l=d_tt_c$.

 Finally, there is the \textit{reaction time} $t_r$~\cite{gidney_how_2021}.
 This is defined as the minimum time between the start of one logical measurement, $M$ and the start of any subsequent measurement whose basis depends adaptively on the outcome of $M$.
 The reaction time is dependent on the classical control system of the quantum hardware.
 For simplicity, we assume throughout that the reaction time is equal to ten times the code cycle time, i.e., $t_r=10t_c$.
 Since \mbox{$t_c\geq 1$ \textmu s} for all resource estimates we present, this implies that the reaction time always exceeds the conventionally-assumed minimum value of $10$ \textmu s~\cite{gidney_how_2021}.
-With this reaction time, our architecture is not reaction-limited provided that $d_t\geq 10$ for all code blocks, which is true for all resource estimates we present.
+With this reaction time, our architecture is not reaction-limited provided that $d_t\geq 10$ for all code blocks which is true for all resource estimates we present, with one exception addressed that is noted and addressed in \cref{sec:gb-me}.